Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Introduction

 Recently, Large Language Models (LLMs) have demonstrated great potential in various applications~\cite{app_autogen,app_ecommerce,app_langchain,app_survey}.
 Notably, conversational chatbots like ChatGPT~\cite{openai_chatgpt} have achieved remarkable success.
 However, these models face inherent limitations.
 Since GPT models learn from pre-existing data (e.g., GPT-4's knowledge is up-to-date only until October 2023~\cite{cutoff}), they are unable to accurately address queries about information beyond this cutoff.
 Furthermore, LLMs are prone to generating hallucinations~\cite{Hallucination}.

-To address these issues, \textbf{AI-Powered Search Engines} (AIPSEs) have emerged as an application of Retrieval-Augmented Generation (RAG)~\cite{rag,rag_survey,rag_2022}.
+To address these issues, \textbf{AI-Powered Search Engines} (AIPSEs) have emerged as an application of \textit{Retrieval-Augmented Generation} (RAG)~\cite{rag,rag_survey}.
 Concretely, AIPSEs combine a knowledge database, a retriever, and an LLM to provide up-to-date information by integrating external data with the LLM's existing knowledge.
-Unlike traditional search engines that focus on keyword matching and semantic search~\cite{semantic_survey1,semantic_survey2}, AIPSEs leverage LLMs to interpret user intent, retrieving and summarizing relevant external data to generate precise and concise answers, enhancing efficiency over traditional search engines.
+Unlike Traditional Search Engines (TSEs) that focus on keyword matching and semantic search~\cite{semantic_survey1,semantic_survey2}, AIPSEs leverage LLMs to interpret user intent, retrieving and summarizing relevant external data to generate precise and concise answers, enhancing efficiency over TSEs.
+Furthermore, through our analysis of $2,875$ search result URLs from both AIPSEs and TSEs, we observe that AIPSEs consistently outperform TSEs in terms of utility and safety at the current stage (\Cref{sec:Abltion}).

 Despite being powerful, AIPSEs may face several risks.
-For example, the retriever may access unfiltered malicious websites and the LLM might refer to their data without any safety check, which results in harmful or unverified responses.
+For example, the retriever may access unfiltered malicious websites, and the LLM might refer to their data without any safety check, which results in harmful or unverified responses.
 For instance, when users search for software to install, AIPSEs may directly provide the malware website instead of the official one in some cases.
 Such risks have already caused monetary loss in the real world: In November 2024, a developer lost about \$2,500 after following code generated by ChatGPT Search.\footnote{\url{https://twitter-thread.com/t/1859656430888026524}.
 The code directed him to a fake Solana API website, where he was tricked into sending his private key.
-This led to his assets being quickly stolen within 30 minutes.} This incident highlights the urgent need for thorough safety checks in production AIPSEs such as ChatGPT Search~\cite{openai_chatgpt_search}.
+This led to his assets being quickly stolen within 30 minutes.} This incident highlights the urgent need for thorough safety checks in production AIPSEs.